zirujauak/mxyzptlk/README.md

 ### Games

 #### File types
-`mxyzptlk` supports both "raw" zcode files (.z#) and Blorb files with an `Exec` entry in `RIdx` that points at the start of a `ZCOD` chunk.
+`mxyzptlk` supports both "raw" zcode files (typically files that end in `.z#`) and Blorb files (`.blb` or `.blorb`, usually) with an `Exec` entry in the `RIdx` chunk that points at the start of a `ZCOD` chunk.
 Attempting to run a Blorb file without an `Exec` index will result in an error.
 Wrapping code into a Blorb is convenient for file management, but not strictly necessary.

 #### Where do I get games?
 There are many places to get game files (legally or not), but I've listed my two favorite _legal_ sources: